SHIVAMSHEKHAR0611/STARTUP_FUNDING/README.md

 Description of every question has been provided in the corresponding .py files.
 For ex: QUESTION.py will have the Question along with its description.

+The dataset is also provided with the name of ' startup_funding.csv '.

 Hope You All Learn From This!!!